Code-Institute-Submissions/IntActFrt-Project/README_1.md

 ## As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

 ## Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Learn More" Call to action button.

-### The main points are made immediately with the hero image
-### The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+### The user has the option to navigate using the menu bar ontop, or to view a maintenance tip, or to buy clothing.
 ### As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-### The site has been designed to be fluid and never to entrap the user, and to allow them to return to the main page at any time, or to navigate to other parts of the site with ease.
+### The site has been designed to be fluid and never to entrap the user allowing them to return to the index.html, and to know where there are as the page they are on is highlighted subtly.

-### Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
-### The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+### The user can also scroll to the bottom of any page on the site to locate social media links on the page.
-### At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+### At the bottom of the Contact Us page, the user is told to send an email, a message will be displayed informing the use that they are important and we will get back to them.
 ## Returning Visitor Goals
 ### As a Returning Visitor, I want to find the new places to ride and repair my bike.

-## These are clearly shown in the banner message.
+### These are clearly shown on the map page.
-### They will be directed to a page with another hero image and call to action.
-## As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.

-## The navigation bar clearly highlights the "Contact Us" Page.
+## The navigation bar clearly highlights the "Contact" Page, this shows the relvent information and displays clearly the fact that they have successfully sent an email.
 ### Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.